algoverzum/problemset/topics/map/droid-repair/statement/statement.en.md

 The second line contains $N$ IDs, separated by spaces: $A_1, A_2, \ldots, A_{N}$.

 ### Output
 Print **-1** if all IDs in the list are different.
-Otherwise, the **indices** of the first and second occurrences of the first repeated ID in a row.
+Otherwise, print the **indices** of the first and second occurrences of the first repeated ID in one line.
+The indexing of the list starts from 1.

 ### Constraints
 * $1 \le N \le 10^5$